LeoVS09/serverless-aws-node-typescript-dynamodb-telegram-bot-bootstrap/README.md

 Test generation providet by [serverless-mocha-plugin](https://github.com/nordcloud/serverless-mocha-plugin)
 > Currently cannot have any way to use typescript with jest powered by [serverless-jest-plugin](https://github.com/SC5/serverless-jest-plugin) or [jest-environment-serverless](https://github.com/fireeye/jest-environment-serverless).
 Use mocha until jest support will be realised to 1 version.

+*Before test any function which depend on DynamoDB install and start local inctance of DynamoDB*

 You can invoke test by command
 ```bash
 make test